tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 EncodedClientHelloInner, as described in {{encoding-inner}}.
 It then stops iterating over the candidate ECHConfig values.

-Upon determining the ClientHelloInner, the client-facing server then checks that the message includes the "ech_is_inner" extension, omits the "encrypted_client_hello" extension, and does not offer TLS 1.2 or below versions.
-If any of these checks fails, the client-facing server MUST abort with an "illegal_parameter" alert.
+Upon determining the ClientHelloInner, the client-facing server checks that the message includes a well-formed "encrypted_client_hello" extension of type `inner` and that it does not offer TLS 1.2 or below.
+If either of these checks fails, the client-facing server MUST abort with an "illegal_parameter" alert.

 If these checks succeed, the client-facing server then forwards the ClientHelloInner to the appropriate backend server, which proceeds as in